NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 #
 #

+This is a description of some of the more advanced systems on the JA-37Di.
+It targets advanced users, who are already familiar with basic systems.
-This manual describes systems when aircraft is in English/imperial mode.
+Less advanced users should first refer to the flight manual Doc/JA_manual.pdf The systems are described assuming the aircraft is in English/imperial mode.
 The menu item names and units etc. is different in Swedish/metric mode, maybe in future will make manual for that also.